carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/configure_bootcamp/README.md

   * Installing and creating a MetalLB configuration
   * Initialize and configure a dev k8s cluster (nodes rhel5 and rhel6)
   * Upgading k8s to 1.18
+  * Install Ansible
 * Prod Cluster Only
   * Add rhel4 as a worker node to the production k8s cluster
   * Install and configure Prometheus and Grafana dashboards
-  * Install and configure Trident with an Operator
+  * Install and configure lastest Trident with an Operator
-  * WE MUST BE MISSING SOME STEPS HERE
+  * Create and configure storage backends and storage classes
+  * Install k8s dashboard
+  * Install k8s metrics server

 The Dev cluster has purposely been only configured with an upgraded k8s cluster and MetalLB.
 This leaves you with a separate cluster if you wish to carry out tasks such as [installing Trident](/trident_with_k8s/tasks/install_trident) and [configuring storage backends](/trident_with_k8s/tasks/config_file).